thallesyasmim/thallesyasmim.github.io/README.md

  </p>

-<h4>Feito com ❤ por Thalles Gabriel 🔥
+<h4>Made with ❤ by Thalles Gabriel 🔥